bendison/ScheduleScraper/README.md

 # ScheduleScraper

-Scrapes schedules from the Loblaw schedule website and exports the shift data to either Google Calendar or iCalendar compatible formats.
+Currently there is no way to export schedules from Loblaw or FoodBasics employee websites.
+This application allows you to export your shifts and add them to widely used calendar applications.
+ScheduleScraper scrapes schedule information from the Loblaw website and exports the shift data to either Google Calendar or iCalendar compatible formats.

 Running the application
 --------------------------